10--Saratoga National Park Build Replacement Reproduct

 Quick Summary

-The National Park Service (NPS), on behalf of Saratoga National Historical Park, is soliciting proposals for the design and manufacture of two reproduction American 6-pounder cannon carriages.
-This Total Small Business Set-Aside opportunity aims to replace deteriorated carriages exposed to year-round weather on the battlefield.
-The project requires specialized lumber milling and metal hardware fabrication.
-Quotes are due by April 24, 2026, at 10:00 AM ET.
+The National Park Service (NPS), under the Department of the Interior, is soliciting proposals for the manufacture and delivery of two (2) reproduction American light 6-pounder cannon carriages for the Saratoga National Historical Park in Stillwater, NY.
+This project aims to replace deteriorating carriages exposed to year-round weather.
+This is a Total Small Business Set-Aside.
+Quotes are due by April 24, 2026, at 10:00 AM EDT.

 Scope of Work